MonashDataFluency/Power_BI/docs/03-plotting.md

 <img src="figures/ch04/marketplace.png" width="60%" style="display: block; margin: auto;" />

 This will pop a new window, where you can search for various types of templates.
 We are looking for the Word Cloud template.
-Type Word Cloud in the search box, once you find the template click on the "**Add icon**".
-This will add it to the visualization panel.
+Type Word Cloud in the search box, once you find the template click on the **Add icon**.
+This will add it to the **Visualization panel**.

 <img src="figures/ch04/wordcloud.png" width="100%" style="display: block; margin: auto;" />